vishwaas-hkumarCS338/Event-Aware-Forecast-Validation-MAS/README.md

 The MAS evaluates forecasts using four cooperating agents:

-1. **Supply CHain State Analysis Agent** – Obtains deep understanding of the supply chian as is.
+1. **Supply Chain State Analysis Agent** – Obtains deep understanding of the supply chian as is.
 2. **Event-Aware Forecasting Agent** – Predicts demand quantiles (p10, p50, p90) which aids the LightGBM decision making process.
 Uses RAG to generate an LLM verdict as well.
 3. **What-If Scenario Analysis Agent** – Interprets disruptions using retrieved documents and computes supplier loss, reallocation, and feasibility.
 4. **Coordinator Agent** – Orchestrates the entire workflow and returns the final verdict.